 Champaign-Urbana families can take steps to prepare for the back-to-school routine

 Independence and self-care skills are always of great importance when it comes to your soon-to-be-school-aged child.
-And since the usual “school routine” has been, er, not quite typical since March 2020, this year is even more important to take steps to establish solid habits.
-We’re anticipating some tired children, teachers, (and parents, too) as we all navigate the steps of transitioning back to school.
+With back to school right around the corner, it’s the perfect time to set out those backpacks, lunch bags, and lightweight jackets.
 These tips have been crafted with all ages in mind, though some will be more relevant to younger elementary kids and others will apply to tweens and teens, too.

-Have your child work on carrying a backpack with a few fun toys inside this summer.
+Have your child work on carrying a backpack with a few fun toys during the next few weeks.
 Arrival and departure times at school can be somewhat chaotic for students and teachers.
 This skill is good for children to work on so they can practice zipping up, putting on, and taking off their own backpacks independently.
-And pick the spot in your house where the school stuff needs to live, so that they know where to hang their backpack up at the end of each day — so it doesn’t end up on the floor (because let’s face it….we all know that is where they end up).
+And pick the spot in your house where the school stuff needs to live, so that they know where to hang their backpack at the end of each day — so it doesn’t end up on the floor because, let’s face it, we all know that is where it ends up.

 Children thrive on routine and predictability.
-Create a calendar with your child and let them know about important family events coming up or countdown to their birthday or a special activity.
-This helps them learn the concept of time and how to process this important passage of time.
+Create a calendar with your child and let them know about important family events coming up, or count down to their birthday or a special activity.
+This helps them learn the concept of time and how to process it.
 Some children benefit from physically marking off the days on their calendar or listing chores on this document, as well, so that they can visually track their activity and performance.
 We all benefit from knowing the days we get to relax and stay at home, so visually show your children that those days are coming.

-We’ve heard so much these past few years about the importance of washing your hands, but we highly recommend reviewing this skill with your kids for any school year, but DEFINITELY this year.
+We’ve heard so much these past few years about the importance of washing your hands, but we highly recommend reviewing this skill with your kids for any school year.
 The whole family can work on practicing this together.
 Teach your children to grab the soap, sing a song that lasts 20 seconds (ABCs anyone?), rinse and dry.
-You can take some time to try out automatic hand sanitizers too, so kids know the proper way to “catch” sanitizer and rub it all over.
+You can also take some time to try out hand sanitizers so kids know the proper way to retrieve the right amount, “catch,” and rub it all over.

-For your youngest students, go over bathroom etiquette
+5. For your youngest students: Go over bathroom etiquette

-Beyond the basics of pulling clothes down and pulling them back up, there are a few other reminders to revisit before going to school.
-Talk about remaining in the stall until all their clothing is readjusted, not peeking under stalls at other kids.
+Beyond the basics of pulling clothes down and pulling them back up, there are a few other reminders to re-visit before going to school.
+Talk about remaining in the stall until all their clothing is readjusted and not peeking under stalls at other kids.
 You can emphasize the importance of privacy by encouraging your kids to close the bathroom door at home, even if that’s something they don’t normally do.
 It’ll translate well to all other areas of life.

 It doesn’t matter what age your kids are and whether you have completely forgotten about that math packet that was in the end-of-year garbage bag back in May.
 Incorporate learning into activities that are fun and motivating for your child the next few weeks.
 Practice letters with sidewalk chalk, find reasons to write things with a pencil and paper (letters to Grandma, perhaps) or make some homemade ice cream and talk about that (delicious) science experiment that is happening.
 You know your kids and what will bend their minds back into learning activities as the school year approaches.

 Take your kids to the library to pick out books they are interested in reading because no matter what their age, it always helps to have something fun to read.
 You can check out some, too, and lead by example.
-Cracking a book open is a great way to get moving back toward the school groove of reading assignments and as long as it’s summer break, your kids get to have all the say in what they’re reading.
+Cracking open a book is a great way to get moving back toward the school groove of reading assignments and as long as it’s summer break, your kids get to have all the say in what they’re reading.
+Graphic novels, anyone?

 Check out our entire Back to School Series, presented by Christie Clinic: